Our 'Big Picture' Curriculum

 At The Meadows, our curriculum is built on the requirements of the National Curriculum and The Early Years Foundation Stage.

-Themes are chosen which cater for the needs and interests of our children and stimulate learning.
+Themes are chosen which cater for the needs and interests of our children, reflect our local area and stimulate learning.

 Sharing our Learning